Django Baton

 class NewsAdmin(admin.ModelAdmin):

-class VideosInline(admin.StackedInline):
+class VideoInline(admin.StackedInline):

-model = Video
+# model = Video # Your model

 extra = 1

-classes = ('collapse-entry', ) # or ('collapse', 'collapse-entry', )
+classes = ('collapse-entry', ) # Can be combined with Django's 'collapse'

-class VideosInline(admin.StackedInline):
+class VideoInline(admin.StackedInline):

-model = Video
+# model = Video # Your model

 extra = 1